rmorshea/pybooster/README.md

     return f"{config.greeting}, {config.recipient}!"

-# Run the function with the context
+# Run the function with in the context of the provider

-with context:
+with provide_config():
     assert make_message() == "Hello, World!"

+    # Or access the dependency directly

+    with n.Current(Config) as config:
+        assert config == Config("Hello", "World")
 ```

 ## Types of Providers